agenis/computation-time/README.md

 Running the script requires the following R packages (all available from the CRAN website) ggplot2, lubridate, boot

+## Details

+The rationale under the estimation process is that computation time of an algorithm usually has a pretty constant behaviour with data size: some are independant of the size (think of the `length` function), others need a time in cubic proportion of the number of rows.
+The `CompuTimeEstimate` function is fully configurable (see Arguments paragraph) and lets the user input the amount of time he has to run the estimation.
+The more time (usually 1 minute is enough) the more precise the estimation.
+A significance test is added to alert the user when the model is not satisfactory enough.
+Replicates can be added at each point to make it more robust.

+The comparison between the models is achieved through a LOO (leave-one-out) routine: it withdraws each tested size one at a time from the model, and predicts on it.
+The best model on this criteria is choosen.
+To avoid having a too big testing grid, the sample size grid is defined as a geometric sequence of base 2 (the base can be changed).
+The inconvenient of this practice is that the small samples might get a higher influence in the model.
+A future version shall correct this by adding weights.

 ## Arguments

 | PACKAGE           | FONCTIONS                                                                          |